beckettloose/OpenCFE/README.md

     - [ ] Synchronus logging that prevents log messages from clobbering your prompt
     - [ ] Show help on `?` key, filter based on what's already typed
     - [ ] Logging timestamp?
+    - [ ] Wakeup event triggered by Serial RX pin
+- [ ] Additional utility functions
+    - [x] Caffeinate mode (prevent auto sleep)
+    - [ ] Monitor a CAN message
+    - [ ] Get and set values in persistent storage
+    - [ ] Reset different parts of the software stack
 - [ ] Establish CAN communications with vehicle and test simple functions
 - [ ] Finish and test CAN based wakeup and shutdown controls
     - [x] Works when shorting wire to ground